Zaptross/suitebooks/README.md

 1. ensure [yarn is installed](https://classic.yarnpkg.com/lang/en/docs/install/), and run `yarn install`

+1. run `install-hooks.sh` to setup your git hooks

 1. make a local environment file by copying `.env.example` and renaming the copy to `.env.local` and filling out the missing variables

 1. run the development server with `yarn dev`